HomeChevrolet

 Infotainment touchscreen

-A new, high-resolution 17.7-inch display becomes standard in every new Suburban.
+Every new Suburban comes standard with a high-resolution 17.7-inch display.
 That’s big and really lends a more tech-rich feel to the cabin.
 We’re also fans of the easy-to-use infotainment system.

 Hands-free tailgate

 It is one of those convenience features that gets used a lot.
-It’s standard in all Suburbans except for the base LS.
+It’s standard in all Suburban trims except for the base LS.

 Super Cruise